PlantsAndBuildings/PlantsAndBuildings.github.io/_posts/2018-06-29-semantic-segmentation-using-fully-convolutional-networks.markdown

 </p>

 <p style="text-align: justify">
   I'll analyze each aspect of this walkthrough in greater detail, but first a small note on the dataset I've used.
 PASCAL-VOC 2012 is a very standard dataset used for training segmentation models.
-It contains $ ~1000 $ images of varying dimensions each in the training and testing sets.
+It contains $ \sim 1000 $ images of varying dimensions each in the training and testing sets.
 More information about the dataset can be found <a href="http://host.robots.ox.ac.uk/pascal/VOC/" target="_blank">here</a>.
 </p>

 <hr/>